 As the grounds are so large there are mapped walks that you can choose to follow or you can choose to wander as you wish and explore everything you come across.
 We chose to do a mapped out walk and came across some sheep followed by lots of deer.
-This fascinated the children especially as the deer seemed so relaxed and allowed you to get very close before they moved on a few steps.
+This fascinated the children especially as the deer seemed so relaxed and allowed us to get very close before they moved on a few steps.

 The main house looks magnificent on arrival and very large but in actual fact the tour is small and doesn’t take more than half an hour as you can only walk round selected rooms.
-However the rooms you can see are lovely and full of interesting facts.
+However, the rooms you can see are lovely and full of interesting facts.
 My eldest did this tour with me and he loved the idea that there was a secret spiral stair case that had wallpaper over the door so no one would know that it lead from downstairs up to the bedroom.

 Top tip – if you want to tour the house you need to get a timed appointment card from the reception area near the car park so it’s best to do this before you cross over to the main park.

 In the kitchen we were greeted by two lovely ladies in old fashioned aprons and hats who were actively cooking and asked if the boys wanted to join in.
 Although shy at first both boys did want to join in and they made some cakes by hand and then cooked them over the open fire.
 My eldest also got to try his hand at turning cream into butter whilst he waited for his cakes to cook and was mesmerised by all the information the cook was sharing with him about the old fashioned methods and lack of technology, it was lovely to watch.
-Once the cakes were fished the boys ate them outside in the sun before we headed off for another walk and spotted some more deer.
+Once the cakes were fished the boys ate them outside in the sun before we headed off for another walk around the gardens and spotted some more deer.

-We didn’t find a park, tree house, or den here like we had at previous National Trust places so there wasn’t as much for the children to do outside which was a shame but it was still a wonderful day spent exploring.
+We didn’t find a park, tree house, or den here like we did at previous National Trust places so there wasn’t as much for the children to do outside which was a shame but it was still a wonderful day spent exploring.